 The truth is that college students DO have consensual, pre-marital sex.
 And this is not novel information.
-University of Portland’s Sociologist professor Martin Monto conducted a in 2013 to find out whether college students are living in this so-called “hook-up culture.”
+University of Portland’s Sociologist professor Martin Monto conducted a study in 2013 to find out whether college students are living in this so-called “hook-up culture.”
 Although Monto found that students were not having sex more frequently than previous years, he established that around 50% of college students have had multiple sexual partners since the age of 18.

-Another important fact is that a showed that “sexual risk reduction interventions do not inadvertently increase the overall frequency of sexual behavior.”
+Another important fact is that a meta-analysis showed that “sexual risk reduction interventions do not inadvertently increase the overall frequency of sexual behavior.”
 The administration doesn’t want to promote pre-marital sex, but the research shows that handing out condoms doesn’t make sex more or less frequent; it just makes it safer.
 Through this type of research and human experience, I must press that college students are generally engaging in sexual acts despite this anti-condom and contraceptive policy.
 So what is the real reason why UP is not teaching students to engage in safe-sex?

-University of Portland’s states: “Guided by the teaching of the Catholic Church, the University believes the fullness of sexual intimacy exists only within a marriage.”
+University of Portland’s handbook states: “Guided by the teaching of the Catholic Church, the University believes the fullness of sexual intimacy exists only within a marriage.”
 Although the Church perceives of contraceptives as a gateway to having more casual sex and moving away from the more traditional view of procreation, I believe that all people deserve to have methods of family planning and contraceptives.

 Especially in a time where we are having an environmental crisis, overpopulation, and a lack of economic resources.
-Researchers from Lund University in Sweden having one fewer child per family can save “an average of 58.6 tonnes of CO2-equivalent emissions per year.”
+Researchers from Lund University in Sweden found having one fewer child per family can save “an average of 58.6 tonnes of CO2-equivalent emissions per year.”
 We can drastically reduce unwanted pregnancies with the use of condoms.
 I am not stating that no one should have children, but having our students be aware and educated about family planning and safe-sex not only helps the student, but it helps the environment.
 Doesn’t providing family planning and contraceptives to young adults in this day and age protect God’s creation?